STAND. COM. REP. NO. 940

 Your Committee finds throughout the State, there are twenty-six field-constructed underground storage tanks that are older than seventy years and a leak in any of these tanks poses a great threat to the State's freshwater supplies and the environment.
 Your Committee further finds that the balance in the environmental response revolving fund, which funds the Department of Health's emergency response operations, is gradually decreasing.
 Implementation of this measure will ensure that the environmental response revolving fund is capable of supporting critical environmental response initiatives and mitigating future unexpected environmental emergencies that arise.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 712, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 712, H.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Energy and Environment that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1087, H.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1087, H.D.
+1, S.D.
+1, and be referred to the Committee on Ways and Means.